opennms-forge/onms-k8s-poc/README.md

 EOF
 ```

-> Use your own, and ensure it matches the domain passed to OpenNMS via Helm
+> Please use your own domain, and ensure it matches the domain passed to OpenNMS via Helm

 ## Testing multiple OpenNMS environments